Autumn (August through November)

 *For second grade, fall lessons will concentrate on the dispersal of seeds, while spring lessons will focus on plants needing light, water, and nutrients to grow (NGSS 2-LS2).

-Both in autumn (August through November) and spring (March through May), students will have a chance to learn about seeds, planting seeds in starter flats, transplanting, and/or composting, depending on the science standard(s) focused on.
+Students will have a chance to learn about seeds, planting seeds in starter flats, transplanting, and/or composting, depending on the season.
 Class will start off with a scavenger hunt to learn about the tools and crops in the garden.
 And we will be sure to munch on some garden snack during the time!

 *For third grade, we focus on noticing plant variations over its species, especially in terms of how these plants reproduce through their seeds (3-LS4-2).